 But, It’s About More Than Just Money

-One of the biggest appeals of student housing co-op accommodation is that the money paid in rent is invested back into improving the property.
+One of the biggest appeals is that the money paid in rent is invested back into improving the property.
 There are also much more flexible rules when it comes to allowing students to improve the accommodation they are in.
-This helps the student to feel some form of ownership towards where they live.
+This helps them to feel some form of ownership towards where they live.

-“Everyone we speak to is so inspired by the idea of student housing co-ops but access is so limited.
-Until now we’ve not had enough investment in this area so that students can access this sort of living whilst at university.
+“Everyone we speak to is so inspired by the idea of housing co-ops but access is so limited.
+Until now we’ve not had enough investment in this area so that people can access this sort of living whilst at university.

 “The establishment of Student Co-op Homes is essential to the growth of this sector.
 We have one point of investment, we have a plan.
 We can buy in batches around the country and we can grow.
 We can actually take on the landlords and the problem system that we are living under.”